The Allman Brothers Band: Live reputation, At Fillmore East, and breakthrough (1970–1971)

 Their fortunes began to change over the course of 1971, when the band's average earnings doubled.
 "We realized that the audience was a big part of what we did, which couldn't be duplicated in a studio.
 A lightbulb finally went off; we needed to make a live album," said Gregg Allman.
-At Fillmore East was recorded over three nights—March 11, 12 and 13, 1971—at the Fillmore East in New York, for which the band was paid a nightly $1,250.
+The resulting live album, At Fillmore East, was recorded over three nights—March 11, 12 and 13, 1971—at the Fillmore East in New York, for which the band was paid a nightly $1,250.
 At Fillmore East was released in July 1971 by Capricorn Records as a double album, "people-priced" for the cost of a single LP.
 While previous albums by the band had taken months to hit the charts (often near the bottom of the top 200), the record started to climb the charts after a matter of days.
 At Fillmore East peaked at number 13 on Billboard's Top Pop Albums chart, and was certified gold by the Recording Industry Association of America that October, becoming their commercial and artistic breakthrough.
-The album is considered among the best live albums of all time, and in 2004 was one of the albums selected for preservation in the Library of Congress, deemed "culturally, historically, or aesthetically important" by the National Recording Registry.
+The album is considered among the best live albums of all time, and in 2004 was one of the albums selected for preservation in the Library of Congress, deemed "culturally, historically, or aesthetically significant" by the National Recording Registry.